mkienbus/rezy-frontend/README.md

 - The application initially directs the user to a login page, with an option to create a username and password for new users.
 If you do not run `rails db:seed` to populate with the provided seed file, you can create your own username at this time.

 <!-- ![login](image path)   -->
 - After logging in or creating a username/password to login with, you are directed to the home page which renders a list of randomly generated restaurants and their attributes.
 - You can add any of the restaurants to your profile's "favorites" section, or make reservations at each restaurant through the datetime picker.
 - You can view and edit your current list of favorites and reservations by navigating to the appropriate section via the navbar at the top of the screen.
 <!-- ![home](image path)   -->
-- The home page also has a navigation bar and logout button at the top.
-You can also edit information on the rendered items in your list.

 <!-- ![usage](./images/usageGif.gif)   -->
 ## Roadmap